When I was installing a new server I thought that it would be nice to

 fclose (fd);

-so that could be it.
+}so that could be it.

-Tracing the OpenSSH server source code showed that it couldn’t be that one, because the Banner file is just sent by an atomic write.
+Tracing the OpenSSH server source code showed that it couldn’t be that

 strnvis(msg, raw, len * 4 + 1, VIS_SAFE|VIS_OCTAL);

 So unsafe characters and octal characters are encoded.
-The man page of strnvis states:
+The man

-the doubling of backslashes and the backslash before the
+There is one additional flag, VIS_NOSLASH, which inhibits the doubling of backslashes and the backslash before the default format

 So I changed the line to